PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Stretching her ankles, pulling her toes to a point, she felt the exquisite comfort in the soft leather of her new boots.
 She could do that all day.
 She had been doing that all day.

-Reluctantly, letting go of comfort, her awareness return to the present.
+Reluctantly, letting go of comfort, her awareness returned to the present.
 There was a sense of something frightening.
 But what was it?
 The apple would keep them fed for two more days, they had enough food, life was good.
 But there was a nagging feeling.

 And then she remembered: “it's only going to last two more days.”